rpmuller/ePubs/WP1.md

 In the second place: Plato, like all mystics, has, in his beliefs, a core of certainty which is essentially incommunicable except by a way of life.
-The Pythagoreans had endeavoured to set up a rule of the initiate, and this is, at bottom, what Plato desires.
+The Pythagoreans had endeavored to set up a rule of the initiate, and this is, at bottom, what Plato desires.
 If a man is to be a good statesman, he must know the Good; this he can only do by a combination of intellectual and moral discipline.
 If those who have